-The focus of this term is to look at the way in which psychological theories are used to explain behaviour in real life.
+Term 2: The focus of this term is to look at the way in which psychological theories are used to explain behaviour in real-life.

-- In the topic of Attachment you will learn more about why we form attachments, different types of attachment and how early childhood experiences can have a profound effect on the behaviour of children and teenagers.
+- In the topic of attachment you will learn more about why we form attachments, different types of attachment and how early childhood experiences can have a profound effect on later relationships.

-- During the third topic of Memory and Forgetting you will learn more about why some revision methods are effective, why we forget and factors that influence the accuracy of eyewitness testimony.
+- During the third topic of memory and forgetting, you will learn more about why some revision methods are more effective than others, why we forget and factors that influence the accuracy of eyewitness testimony.